RMLemos/Contact_Board/README.md

 ![Contact Board Banner Image](/landingpage/static/landingpage/images/github_header.png)
 <h2 align='center'>Contact Board</h2>

-This project is a functional web applicaction in Python and Django.
-This project has two applicactions.
-The first one is a backoffice where we can create and manage a contact list, update and/or delete them.
-There is also a website for an Ebook.
-The contacts from the form of the website will be saved in the same dababase of the backoffice.
+This project is a functional web application developed in Python and Django.
+This project consists of two applications.
+The first one is a backoffice where users can create and manage a contact list, as well as update and delete contacts.
+The second is a website for an Ebook.
+The contacts submitted through the website's form are saved in the same database as the backoffice.

 ### Contact Board Main Page
 ![Contact Board main Image](/landingpage/static/landingpage/images/contact_manager.png)